Teaching children about credit and finances at an early age can help them to maintain healthy credit scores as they grow older.

 Teaching children financial literacy: How this guide can help

 Do you want to teach your child the ins and outs of money management, help them establish good credit and encourage financial independence as they grow older?
 With lessons, resources and interactive games, apps and activities, this guide can help.
-Each section in this guide is based on the Council of Economic Education’s standards for financial literacy.
+Note: Each section in this guide is based on the Council of Economic Education’s standards for financial literacy.

 Why teach your kids about credit and finances?